brietsparks/normalized-reducer/README.md

 - [LICENSE](https://github.com/brietsparks/normalized-reducer#license)

 ## The Problem
-With relational data, a change to one entity often affects other entities.
-Because of this, implementing reducers for normalized relational data involves a lot of complexity.
+With [normalized relational data](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape/), a change to one entity often affects other entities.
+Because of this, implementing reducers for this involves a lot of complexity.
 A few examples:
 - deleting an entity must result in its id being removed from all of its attached entities
-- attaching/detaching two related entities requires the id of each entity being added/removed in other entity
+- attaching/detaching two related entities requires the id of each entity being added/removed in the other
 - implementation of relational behavior differs depending on the cardinality
-- most behavior is a function of action inputs and current state, not just action inputs
+- most behavior varies based on current state, not just action inputs
 - scaling a robust solution without abstraction results in lots of repeated logic

 ## The Solution
-Normalized Reducer is a well-tested, framework-agnostic utility that abstracts common use cases of managing normalized reducer state and can be used as building blocks for more application-specific state management.
+Normalized Reducer helps you manage normalized relational state without requiring any reducer/action boilerplate.
+Simply provide a declarative relational schema, and it gives you the reducers, actions, and selectors to read and write state according to that schema.

 ## Install